Miaoyanwang/Binary-Tensor/README.md

 Software accompaniment to:

 M. Wang and L. Li.
-Learning from Binary Multiway Data: Probabilistic Tensor Decomposition and Its Statistical Optimality. https://arxiv.org/abs/1811.05076
+Learning from Binary Multiway Data: Probabilistic Tensor Decomposition and Its Statistical Optimality.
+The Journal of Machine Learning Research, to appear, 2020.

 This folder contains R functions and examples for binary tensor decomposition.
 This is an beta version.
-An updated version will be coming soon.
-Keep tuned!
+A newer version that analyzes ordinal tensors can be found in https://cran.r-project.org/web/packages/tensorordinal/index.html.